 Cancellation of private lessons must be made 12 hours in advance.
-Make-up lessons may be scheduled if notification of an absence is made at least 12 hours in advance.
 In the case of a last minute cancellation due to illness, a doctor’s note will be needed to obtain credit for the missed class.
-In the event that any lessons were cancelled on behalf of the Rose Bowl Aquatics Center due to events or circumstances that were beyond our control (i.e., contamination, lighting) you will be entitled to a make-up lesson/s.
+In the event that any lessons were cancelled on behalf of the Rose Bowl Aquatics Center due to events or circumstances that were beyond our control (i.e., contamination, lighting) you will be issued an account credit that can be used towards future bookings.
 Once you have scheduled private lessons and paid for them, no refunds will be issued.
 To cancel private lessons please call the Swim Lessons Customer Service at (626) 564-0330 ext.
 411.

 Procedures on Day of Lesson